tradinghours/docs.tradinghours.com/src/3.x/api-details.md

 - **202 - Accepted**
 	- Used when attempting to download the data in bulk, but the bulk download file has not been generated yet.
 [More details »](./enterprise/download.md#how-often-does-data-update)

+- **304 - Not Modified**
+	- Used when the request includes appropriate `If-None-Match` or `If-Modified-Since` headers, and the cached version of the API response on the client's side remains unchanged.

 - **401 - Unauthorized**
 	- Unable to authenticate the API request.
 Most likely an API key was not provided.
 [Details »](./authentication.md)